θεότης, The Deity, The Trinity, Palamas (article)

 Pope St. Gelasius I, epistle 42, or Decretal de recipiendis et non recipiendis libris, 495: “Accordingly, the see of Peter the Apostle of the Church of Rome is first, having neither spot, nor wrinkle, nor anything of this kind (Eph.
 5:27).”

-The word “infallible” actually means “cannot fail” or “unfailing.”
-Therefore, the very term Papal Infallibility comes directly from Christ’s promise to St. Peter (and his successors) in Luke 22, that Peter has an unfailing Faith.
-And it was also believed in the early Church, as we see here.
+The word “infallible” means incapable of being deceived and it’s connected with the concept of “unfailing.”
+Therefore, the term Papal Infallibility is connected with Christ’s promise to St. Peter (and his successors) in Luke 22: that Peter has an unfailing Faith.
+It was also believed in the early Church, as we see here.
 Though this truth was believed since the beginning of the Church, it was specifically defined as a dogma at the First Vatican Council in 1870.